binipringle/legalresearch/_texts/0-section0.md

 Law in New York organized by area of law

-### Hard copy publication sources for statutes in Federal & N.Y. systems
+### Hard copy publication sources for statutes in Federal and NY systems

 --------- | Federal | New York |
 (1) Slip Law | "Public Law" | "Chapter Law" |